-- 8. Practice conservation tillage. - 9.
+- 8. Practice conservation tillage - 9.
 Do not burn crop residue; Practice crop residue management. - 10.
 Return Crop residue to the soil.
 Use of stubble mulch farming system and leaving crop residue on the surface to provide a protective cover. - 11.
-Practice field/contour strip cropping: - 12.
-Plant a field windbreak for wind erosion control: - 13.
-Terrace and farm on contour: - 14.
-Maintain terraces: - 15.
-Establish and maintain grassed waterways or tile outlets... - 16.
-Construct diversion or sediment basin: A diversion or sediment basin is a channel with a supporting ridge on the lower side or a structure that crosses an upland drainage way.
+Practice field/contour strip cropping - 12.
+Plant a field windbreak for erosion control - 13.
+Terrace and farm on contour - 14.
+Maintain terraces - 15.
+Establish/maintain grassed waterways or tile outlets - 16.
+Construct diversion terrace, sediment basin: A diversion or sediment basin is a channel with a supporting ridge on the lower side or a structure that crosses an upland drainage way.
 It usually has greater horizontal and vertical spacing and is constructed to handle a larger flow of water than normal field terraces.
 Normally not installed on flood plains. - 17.
-No mechanical treatment needed:
+No mechanical treatment needed